-Due to the rugged coastline Nerja has many sandy beaches, from large to small and from busy to quiet.
-The two liveliest city beaches are Playa Torrecilla to the west of the centre and Playa Burriana to the east.
-Sunbeds are rented on the busier beaches (2 beds plus umbrella is 10 euros, fixed price).
+Due to the rugged coastline, Nerja has many sandy beaches, from large to small and from busy to quiet.
+The two liveliest city beaches are Playa Torrecilla to the west of the center and Playa Burriana to the east.
+Sunbeds are rented on busier beaches (2 beds plus umbrella is 10 euros, fixed price).
 But you can also opt for a quiet beach towards La Herradura (park at the top of the road and walk down).
 Nerja alone has 17 beaches, so you can choose a different beach every day of your holiday, in summer, low season or even winter …

 - El Cucho